hackborn/doc_drivers/README.md

 The database will have a key of `Id` or `id`.

-2. Multiple keys can be specified for compound database keys.
+2. Multiple keys can be specified for a compound database key.

 ```
 Pri int `doc:"key"`